Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 • Uses the engine vacuum to pull blow-by gases out of the crankcase.

 • Pushes the gases down the intake manifold and back into the combustion chambers where they are re-burned.

 Some signs it's failing:

 • One or more oil seals or gaskets fail.

 • The engine may produce black smoke.

 • Moisture and sludge build up inside the engine.

 How to test it:

 • Remove valve and shake.
 If it does not rattle, it needs to be replaced.

 A bad PCV valve or related component can produce a number of symptoms.
-For example, if the valve gets stuck in the closed position or clogs, you'll notice one or more of these symptoms:
+For example, if the valve clogs, or gets stuck in the closed position, you'll notice one of these symptoms.